For Agents & Automated Systems

 SigmaGrid is designed to be consumed by agents, bots, and automated execution systems, not just humans.

-Base API URL (when live): https://api.sigmagrid.app
+Base API URL: https://api.sigmagrid.app

 Quick validation checks (2 minutes)